 After attending this course delegates will be able to:

-This course is aimed for mental health and healthcare professionals and is eligible for 3 CPD points.
+This course offers 3 CPD points and is aimed for mental health and healthcare professionals.